 An authorized service technician should replace all filters annually prior to spring launch.
 They may need more frequent replacement if you notice poor engine/generator performance due to contaminated fuel.

-On the following page, Fig. 5.7, pg.
-5.7, you will find an illustration for the Racor Fuel Water separator (commonly referred to as the fuel filter).
+You will find an illustration for the Racor Fuel Water sepa-

+rator in the following page (commonly referred to as the fuel filter).
 This will break down the components of the filter and their uses within the filter.